carltonlee37/GettingCleaningDataProject/CODEBOOK.md

 # Codebook for UCIHARAverageData.txt
+All of the variables in this dataset are derived from the Human Activity Recognition Using Smartphones dataset produced by the Smartlab at the University of Genova, Italy.
+All variables with mean or standard deviation measures were extracted and the averages for these measures for each subject and activity are presented here.
 ## Variables
 * Subject: Subject identifier (1-30)
 * Activity: Activity labels (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS,WALKING_UPSTAIRS)